Pilates bras: a woman doing a plank exercise

 • The circle of arms: Still lying down, extend your arms to each side at shoulder height.
 Draw small circles in the air with your arms, keeping your shoulders relaxed.
 This helps strengthen the stabilizing muscles around the shoulders and arms.

-• Prayer in motion: Sitting with your legs crossed, bring your hands together in prayer position in front of your chest.
-Press your palms together as hard as possible, then gently release.
+• Prayer in motion: Sit with your legs crossed, bring your hands together in a prayer position in front of your chest.
+Press your palms together as firmly as possible, then gently release.
 Repeat this exercise to work the muscles in your forearms and biceps.

-These exercises are just the tip of the iceberg in the wide world of Pilates, but they are a great starting point for those looking to strengthen and tone their arms.
-By practicing regularly, you will discover not only an improvement in your strength but also in your posture, essential to an effective and safe practice of Pilates.
+These exercises are just the tip of the iceberg in The vast world of Pilates, but they offer an excellent starting point for those looking to strengthen and tone their arms.
+With regular practice, you'll not only notice an improvement in your strength but also in your posture, which is essential for effective and safe Pilates practice.

 Pilates exercises to tone the triceps

-If you're looking to sculpt your arms, the triceps are a key component that shouldn't be overlooked.
-Often overshadowed by the biceps, the triceps are nevertheless crucial to obtaining firm and well-shaped arms.
-Pilates, with its gentle but deeply effective method, offers a series of specific exercises to target this often recalcitrant area.
+If you're looking to sculpt your arms, the triceps are a key element not to be overlooked.
+Often overshadowed by the biceps, triceps are nevertheless crucial for achieving firm, well-defined arms.
+Pilates, with its gentle yet deeply effective method, offers a series of specific exercises to sculpt and strengthen the triceps, an area that can often be stubborn.

 Specific exercises to work the triceps

 Here are some Pilates exercises that specifically focus on strengthening and toning the triceps.
-These movements require precision and consistency, but the results are worth it.
+These movements require precision and consistency for effective results, but the rewards are well worth it.

-• Pilates push-ups: Unlike traditional push-ups, Pilates push-ups are done with a smaller range of motion and increased focus on the triceps.
-In a plank position, with your hands under your shoulders, bend your elbows slightly and keep your forearms straight.
-Lower your body just a few inches, then raise back up, focusing on contracting your triceps.
+• Pilates push-ups: Unlike traditional push-ups, Pilates push-ups are performed with a reduced range of motion and a greater focus on the triceps.
+In a plank position, with hands directly under the shoulders, slightly bend your elbows and keep your forearms straight.
+Lower your body just a few centimetres, then push back up, focusing on contracting your triceps.
+You can also watch a video to master this exercise.

-• The triceps kickback: Get a resistance band for this exercise.
-On all fours, one arm stabilized by the band under your hand, the other holding the end of the band.
-Keep the elbow of this arm raised to chest height, then extend the arm completely behind you, before gently returning it to the starting position.
+• The triceps kickback: Equip yourself with a resistance band, an essential item for this exercise.
+On all fours, with one arm stabilised by the band under your hand, and the other holding the end of the band.
+Keep the elbow of this arm raised to torso height, then fully extend the arm behind you, before gently bringing it back to the starting position.
 This exercise isolates the triceps very effectively.

-• “Boxing” with resistance: Stand or sit with a resistance band attached behind you.
-Hold the end of the strip with both hands.
-Extend one arm straight out in front of you, as if throwing a punch, then bring it back with control.
-Alternate arms and feel the resistance working your triceps with each movement.
+• Shadow boxing with resistance: Standing or sitting, with a resistance band attached behind you.
+Grip the ends of the band with both hands.
+Extend one arm straight in front of you, as if throwing a punch, then bring it back with control.
+Alternate arms, feeling the resistance work your triceps with each movement.

-These exercises, in addition to strengthening the triceps, also help to improve your overall posture, a significant advantage of Pilates.
-Body alignment and control of each movement play a vital role in the effectiveness of these exercises.
-By incorporating these exercises into your routine, you will not only see firmer triceps but also an improvement in your functional strength, which is beneficial for many other daily activities.
+As well as strengthening the triceps, these exercises also help to improve your overall posture, a significant benefit of Pilates.
+Body alignment and the control of each movement play an essential role in the effectiveness of these exercises.
+By incorporating these exercises into your routine, you will not only notice firmer triceps but also an improvement in your functional strength, which is beneficial for many other daily activities.

 Pilates exercises to strengthen the biceps

-While Pilates is often associated with toning and strengthening deep muscles and stabilizing muscles, it also offers excellent techniques for targeting more visible muscles, such as the biceps.
-Strengthening the biceps with Pilates can contribute to better arm functionality in daily tasks and sports, while improving overall arm aesthetics.
+While Pilates is often associated with toning and strengthening deep and stabilising muscles, it also offers excellent techniques for targeting more visible muscles, such as the biceps.
+Strengthening the biceps with Pilates can contribute to better arm functionality in daily tasks and sports, while also enhancing the overall aesthetic and beauty of your arms.

 Exercises for the biceps

-Here is a selection of Pilates exercises that focus on strengthening the biceps, each encouraging not only strength but also better body awareness and improved coordination.
+Here is a selection of Pilates exercises that effectively focus on strengthening the biceps, each encouraging not only strength but also improved body awareness and enhanced coordination.

 • Bicep curl with resistance band: Sit on a mat with your legs extended in front of you, a resistance band under your feet.
 Hold the other end with both hands.
-Keep your elbows close to your body and your palms facing up.
-Bend your elbows and pull the band toward your shoulders, then slowly lower your arms.
-This exercise specifically targets the biceps while minimizing the risk of injury.
+Keep your elbows close to your body and your palms facing upwards.
+Bend your elbows and pull the band towards your shoulders, then slowly lower your arms.
+This exercise precisely targets the biceps while minimising the risk of injury, making your workout more effective.

-• Front elevation with rotation: Standing with a resistance band under one foot, grip the end with the opposite hand.
-Start with your hand at hip level, palm facing the body.
-Raising your arm in front of you until horizontal, turn your hand so that the palm is facing the ceiling at the end of the movement.
-This adds a twist that further engages the biceps.
+• Front raise with rotation Standing with a resistance band under one foot, take the end with the opposite hand.
+Start with your hand at hip height, palm facing your body.
+As you raise your arm in front of you to horizontal, rotate your hand so that your palm faces the ceiling at the end of the movement.
+This adds a twist, which engages the bicep more.

-• The bow exercise: Stand up and spread your legs slightly.
-With a resistance band held in each hand, extend your arms in front of you at shoulder height, palms facing each other.
-Pull the bands by spreading your arms out to the sides in an arc, while keeping your elbows slightly bent.
-This move not only works the biceps, it also helps strengthen the chest and shoulder muscles.
+• The bow exercise: Stand with your legs slightly apart.
+Holding a resistance band in each hand, extend your arms straight out in front of you at shoulder height, palms facing each other.
+Pull the bands by spreading your arms out to the sides in an arc, keeping your elbows slightly bent.
+This movement not only works your biceps, but also helps to strengthen your chest and shoulder muscles.

-Incorporating these exercises into your Pilates routine can help you develop stronger, more defined biceps.
-In addition to strength, these exercises improve flexibility and mobility in the arms, shoulders, and even back, thanks to the holistic nature of Pilates which targets muscular balance and coordination.
+Integrating these exercises into your Pilates routine can help you develop more muscular, stronger, and more defined biceps.
+In addition to strength, these exercises improve the flexibility and mobility of the arms, shoulders, and even the back, thanks to the holistic nature of Pilates, which aims for muscular balance and coordination.

 Pilates exercises to work the shoulders